dlstenbro/GoogleMapsProject/README.md

 # Possible projects with the GoogleMaps API

-1. Display terrain by soft to dark colors.
-When a user switches map types, provide a "thermal-like" layout for different elevations. where soft colors are below sea level (blue hints) and dark colors will be extreme elevations (redish hint)
+1. Heat Map to display terrain by soft to dark colors.
+When a user switches map types, provide a "thermal-like" layout for different elevations.
+Soft colors are below sea level (blue hints) and dark colors will be extreme elevations (redish hint).
+The implementation would use a "heat map" where the datapoints are the points in elevation provided by some source.
+Heat map implementation demo with Google maps: https://developers.google.com/maps/documentation/android-api/utility/heatmap